SHOPPING CART

-Breast implants and a rare type of cancer are starting to populate our newsfeeds.
 Here at Mode Plastic Surgery, we wanted to help break through the speculation and keep our community in the know.
-We sat down with Dr Aggarwal and talked through the big questions surrounding Breast Implant-Associated Anaplastic Large Cell Lymphoma ALCL (or BIA-ALCL).
-If you have any further questions please don’t hesitate to contact us by emailing info@modeplasticsurgery.com.au or via our contact page.
+We sat down with Dr Aggarwal and talked through the big questions surrounding Breast Implant-Associated Anaplastic Large Cell Lymphoma ALCL (or BIA-ALCL) and the breast implants recall.

 These symptoms occur on average 7.5 years after the insertion of implants.
 However, it can occur much sooner than this, as early as less than a year and late as 27 years after the operation as we have found in Australian and New Zealand records.